 Please see the sections entitled "Management-Non-Employee Director Compensation" and "Executive Compensation" for information regarding the compensation of our directors and executive officers.

 Employment Agreements

-We intend to enter into amended and restated employment offer letters with our executive officers.
+We have entered into amended and restated employment offer letters with our executive officers.
 For more information regarding these agreements, see the section entitled "Executive Compensation-Employee Offer Letters."

 Indemnification Agreements